parasby/rosgw/src/README.md

 * address - the target gateway address to request to send the specified topic .
 * subscribe - an array of the topic configuration to receive from the target
 * subscribe.name - the topic name to receive from the target
-* subscribe.messageType - the topic type to receive from the target
+* subscribe.type - the topic type to receive from the target
 * subscribe.compression - compression method : "cbor-raw", "cbor", "none"